d-krupke/cpsat-primer/README.md

 6. [Large Neighborhood Search](#large-neighborhood-search): The use of CP-SAT to create more powerful heuristics.
 7. [Further Material](#further-material): Some more resources if you want to dig deeper.

-> :warning: This is just an unofficial primer, not a full documentation.
-I will provide links to more material whenever
-> possible.
-Additionally, I also add some personal experiences whenever I consider them helpful.
-> Note that I have to make some (un-)educated guesses at some parts, which I cannot always
-> label accordingly in favor of readability.
-Please do not take all details here for
-> granted - they may be wrong.

 **Target audience:** People (especially my students at TU Braunschweig) with some background in [integer programming](https://en.wikipedia.org/wiki/Integer_programming) /[linear optimization](https://en.wikipedia.org/wiki/Linear_programming), who would like to know an actual viable